axiros/pycond/README.md

 assert pc.pycond(cond)(state={'a': 'b'}) == True
 ```

-## <a href="#toc8">Evaluation</a>
+# <a href="#toc8">Evaluation</a>

-The result of the builder is a 'pycondition', which can be run many times against a varying state of the system.
+The result of the builder is a 'pycondition', which can be run many times against varying state of the system.
 How state is evaluated is customizable at build and run time.

 ## <a href="#toc9">Default Lookup</a>

 The default is to get lookup keys within expressions from an initially empty `State` dict within the module - which is *not* thread safe, i.e. not to be used in async  or non cooperative multitasking environments.